 Lincoln Park in West Seattle, just north of the Fauntleroy Ferry Terminal, is situation on a bluff overlooking Puget Sound.
 The park includes many miles of walking paths and bike trails, plus picnic shelters, playfields and an outdoor heated saltwater pool in summer.
 Lincoln Park offers gentle trails, rocky beaches, grassy forests, and meadows.
 In addition, the Lincoln Park play area features ‘tree house’ elements, a cable ride, play equipment, plaza, accessible play elements, and interactive information on migratory birds found in the park.

 Kubota Garden in the south Seattle neighborhood of Rainier Beach offers a 20 stunning acres of Japanese-inspired landscaped park land, including streams, waterfalls, ponds, and rock formations nestled among native Northwest plants.
 Created by master landscaper Fujitaro Kubota from 1927 until 1987, which was purchased by the City of Seattle.
 Today, the historic landmark site is maintained by the Seattle Department of Parks & Recreation.
 The Garden is open dawn to dusk year-round and is free to the public.
 Kubota Garden is widely known for extraordinary autumn color.

 Best nature walks for Tacoma fall color

-Wright Park is a 27-acre arboretum in Tacoma’s Stadium District.
+Wright Park Arboretum is a 27-acre park in Tacoma’s Stadium District.
 The park displays a rich collection of more than 600 trees.
-Before you go, you might like to download the Wright Park Tree Map or the Champion Tree Tour Booklet for a self-guided tree tour.
+Wright Park displays a rich collection of more than 600 trees.
+Before you go, download the Champion Tree Tour Brochure (PDF) for a self-guided tree tour.